SystemSpace/Compendium/compendium.rst

 What other kinds of drugs are in LFE?
   Not really my field, all I know of is Hn'sa which basically overloads the brain, causing it to operate faster but dangerously.
 It's been in the news a lot.

+Will there be places to fix my mental illnesses/depression/unmotivation?
+   I'm looking into that.
+And no, the transfer won't fix your soul.

 What are LFE news networks like?
   Short and efficient.
 No time wasted, just what's happening, quickly and objectively.
 Nonetheless the news can still take a whole hour to cover everything important.